-Trump ‘Won’t Rule Out’ Military Option in…Venezuela?
+Trump ‘Won’t Rule Out’ Military Option in … Venezuela?

 Taking a short break from threatening to rain down fire on North Korea, President Trump turned his 0.4-second attention span to Venezuela on Friday to blithely threaten the country with military action.

-Taking questions from reporters at his golf course in Bedminster, NJ, Trump said, “We have many options for Venezuela.
+Taking questions from reporters at his golf course in Bedminster, New Jersey, Trump said, “We have many options for Venezuela.
 And by the way, I’m not gonna rule out a military option.

 “We’re all over the world, and we have troops all over the world, in places that are very, very far away,” he continued.
 “Venezuela is not very far away, and the people are suffering, and they’re dying.”